-Karin Christiansen is the Chair of Publish What You Fund.
+Karin Christiansen is the founding CEO and Patron of Publish What You Fund.
 She was previously General Secretary of the Co-operative Party and currently also Chair of the Open Knowledge Foundation.
-She is one of the founders and former Managing Director of Publish What You Fund.
 Before setting up Publish What You Fund, Karin worked as a Policy Manager at ONE and Research Fellow at the Overseas Development Institute (ODI).
 She joined ODI having worked as an Economist at the Rwandan Ministry of Finance and the Ministry of Agriculture.
 Prior to that, Karin worked for the United Nations High Commissioner for Refugees.
 In 2011 Karin was named as one of the Devex London 40 Under 40 International Development Leaders.

 Read more about the Board’s Terms of Reference.